 Budgets can be weekly, monthly, or yearly. |

-The best time to draw up a budget is NOW.
+When is the best time to draw up a Budget?

 You can draw up a budget at any time.
 The sooner you do it, the better.
 Because you'll have an estimate of where you are financially.